LexiTaber/LexiTaber/README.md

 💬 Talk to me about Salesforce, Okta, Azure, MS365

 Recent Projects:
+-
 - Salesforce/Sharepoint Integration
 - Custom Donation Form w/ Salesforce Integration

+🖥️ Currently working on:
+- Developing a custom application to support CDFI in managing New Markets Tax Credit allocations
-🖥️ Currently working on: Automating invoice reminders for a Nonprofit Organization
+- Automating invoice reminders for a Nonprofit Organization

 📓 Currently preparing for: SF App Builder and Dev I Certifications